 the patties look slightly green from the parsley in the recipe

-So back to the falafel recipe.
-What makes this one so different than other recipes I’ve tried is that the beans aren’t cooked.
+What makes this falafel recipe different than other recipes I’ve tried is that the beans aren’t cooked.

 This falafel recipe uses soaked chickpeas.
 If you want, you can sprout them.

 I don’t.
 I just soak overnight or up to 24 hours.
 I made these with sprouted chickpeas this week.
 Oh my, I just changed my tune.
 Sprouted chickpeas are SO good and there are no worries about eating uncooked beans.
 I recommend this route.